sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnxruntime/ortvalue_doc.rst

 +++++++++++++++

-Unless it is reused by another library or :epkg:`onnxruntime` itself, the only way to access the data is contains is to create a numpy array with method `numpy`.
+Unless it is reused by another library or :epkg:`onnxruntime` itself, the only way to access the data it contains is to create a numpy array with method `numpy`.

 .. runpython::